 What heritage assets are currently on site?

 Firstly, the site itself is the Cavalry Barracks Conservation Area.
-There are 14 statutory listed buildings on site, dating from 1793.
-There also 19 locally listed buildings on site.
+There are 14 statutory listed and 19 locally listed buildings on site.

 What will happen to the listed buildings?